Truce of Leulinghem: Negotiations

-In June 1389, high-level diplomats finished negotiations on a formal peace treaty in the town of Leulinghen, a town just outside Calais.
+In June 1389, high-level diplomats finished negotiations on a formal peace treaty in the village of Leulinghem, located right on the border of French territory and the English-owned Pale of Calais.
 England and its allies, Portugal, Ghent and the Duchy of Guelders, had been represented in the negotiations by John of Gaunt, Duke of Lancaster, and Thomas of Woodstock, Duke of Gloucester, the uncles of Richard II.
 France and its allies, the Kingdom of Castile and the Kingdom of Scotland, were represented by Philip the Bold, Duke of Burgundy, and John of Valois, Duke of Berry, the uncles of Charles VI.
 The Kingdom of Aragon, several counties of the low countries, and the Duchy of Brittany had already made peace and became neutral in the conflict.
 The Holy Roman Empire nominally supported the English position but had remained neutral in the conflict.
 One of those allied with Richard II and England was Donald Macdonald, Lord of the Isles.

-Lower level diplomats had been working out many of the details of the treaty in the years prior.
+Lower-level diplomats had been working out many of the details of the treaty in the years prior.
 France, overestimating England's ability to continue prosecuting the war, made major concessions, offering to return all the Duchy of Aquitaine to the English, except for the County of Poitou, permitting the English to maintain their fortress at Calais, and offering an indemnity of 1.5 million francs for English losses.
 In exchange, the King of England had to agree to do homage to the King of France in exchange for his duchy.
 The treaty would essentially restore to England everything lost in the course of the war except the full sovereignty of Aquitaine.
 Both delegations returned to their respective governments to have the treaty approved.
 In the interim, a three-year truce was agreed to go into effect on 18 July.